ericoporto/ags-manual-wiki/acintro5.md

 #### Recap

 -   Inventory items are **not** objects.
-The two are totally seperate, although often picking up an object will give the player an inventory item.
+The two are totally separate, although often picking up an object will give the player an inventory item.
 -   Each character has their own inventory.
 If you are making a game